volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 by any layer which cannot access an offset requested of it.
 Since we have already populated both values with `UnreadableValue` we do not need to write code for the exception handler.

-Finally, we yield the record in the format required by the `TreeGrid`, a tuple, listing the indentation level (for trees) and then the list of values for each column.
+Finally, we yield the record in the format required by the :py:class:`~volatility.framework.interfaces.renderers.TreeGrid`, a tuple, listing the indentation level (for trees) and then the list of values for each column.
 This plugin demonstrates casting a value `ImageFileName` to ensure it's returned as a `string` with a specific maximum length, rather than its original type (potentially an array of characters, etc).
-This is carried out using the `cast` method which takes a type (either a native type, such as `string` or `pointer`, or a structure type defined in a `SymbolTable` such as `<table>!_UNICODE`) and the parameters to that type.
+This is carried out using the `cast` method which takes a type (either a native type, such as `string` or `pointer`, or a structure type defined in a :py:class:`SymbolTable <volatility.framework.interfaces.symbols.SymbolTableInterface>` such as `<table>!_UNICODE`) and the parameters to that type.

 Since the cast value must populate a string typed column, it had to be a python string (such as being cast to the native type `string`) and could not have been a special Structure such as `_UNICODE`.
 For the format hint columns, the format